Faruhcon/BallBlog/source/content/category-folder/game-portfolio.md

     </ul>
 </nav>

+This is a sample of various projects I have worked on since I started learning how to program over 11 years ago.
+In this time, I have completed my [PhD in engineering](https://www.proquest.com/dissertations-theses/design-field-implementation-virtual-buddy-based/docview/2917424271/se-2?accountid=14537) with a focus on building virtual experiences.
+I have included three types of projects that vary on their development cycle and scope.
+More details will be provided below.

 <h2 class="portfolio-header">Research Projects</h2>
+<p>These research projects were longer term projects where I acted as lead game designer and programmer.
+Of these, my primary projects focused on building virtual buddy experiences for children to aid them in learning how to engage in <a href="https://www.doctorcatball.com/category-folder/vb-overview#virtual-fitness-buddy-at-home">healthier physical activity habits</a> or <a href="https://www.doctorcatball.com/category-folder/vb-overview#virtual-stem-buddy-at-museum">learning various science, technology, engineering, and math (STEM) concepts</a>.
+These projects became the focus of my <a href="https://www.proquest.com/dissertations-theses/design-field-implementation-virtual-buddy-based/docview/2917424271/se-2?accountid=14537">dissertation</a>.
+I have provided links to their respective papers, posters, or conference demonstrations as well as a link to an <a href="https://www.doctorcatball.com/category-folder/vb-overview">overview</a> of my major projects.
+Lastly, all of these projects were made using Unity3D and C# with data analysis done in Python or R.</p>
 <div id="Research_Projects" class="responsive-image-grid"> <!-- Research Projects Grid -->
     <div class="grid-item"> <!-- VFB-H -->
         <!-- TODO: Page link once setup -->